The history of ARVs: HIV treatment programmes

 Unfortunately, follow-up research was not so optimistic.
 Clinical trials in Europe found no long-term benefit from using AZT, especially if patients started taking the drug before they showed signs of AIDS.
 And, worryingly, healthy patients taking AZT seemed to die faster than their sicker counterparts.

-What was not appreciated then, was that taking only one antiretroviral at a time—monotherapy—has only a short-term benefit, because the virus mutates so rapidly that drug-resistant strains swiftly become dominant.
+What was not appreciated then, was that taking only one antiretroviral at a time – a practice known as monotherapy – only has a short-term benefit, because the virus mutates so rapidly that drug-resistant strains swiftly become dominant.

 The problem is that HIV can show cross-resistance to different drugs in the same group.
-For example, a patient treated with AZT monotherapy is likely to quickly show some resistance to other NRTIs, but as they are all slightly different, dual therapy using two drugs in the same class is still more effective and sustainable than monotherapy.
-This was demonstrated in 1997 when the FDA registered Combivir, a combination drug containing both AZT and 3TC.
+For example, a patient treated with AZT monotherapy is likely to quickly show some resistance to other NRTIs.
+As they are all slightly different, howevever, dual therapy using two drugs in the same class is still more effective and sustainable than monotherapy.
+This was demonstrated in 1997, when the FDA registered Combivir, a combination drug containing both AZT and 3TC.
 In this case, resistance to one drug appeared to counter resistance to the other.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.